msahib1/INST414/README.md

-# Github repo for INST414
+# Github repo for INST414 Modules